 Cyprus, Greece Seek International Help for Divided Island

-NICOSIA, Cyprus (AP) _ The Greek premier appealed Saturday for an international effort to force Turkey to withdraw its troops from Cyprus, where deadly clashes in the buffer zone dividing the island have renewed tensions between the two sides.
+NICOSIA, Cyprus (AP) _ The Greek premier appealed Saturday for an international effort to force Turkey to withdraw its troops from Cyprus, where deadly clashes in the buffer zone dividing the island have renewed tensions.

 ``It is time the international community at last fulfills its responsibility and exerts the necessary pressures on Turkey,″ said Costas Simitis, visiting the Mediterranean island in a show of support for Greek Cypriots.